Remembering the forgotten history of the Women's Suffrage Movement's "Night of Terror"

 When we tell our children about the fight for women's suffrage in America, we often tell a sanitized version of the story.
 We talk about letter-writing campaigns, activist conferences, and stirring speeches — and occasionally, we mention defiant suffragists being hauled to jail.
 But we often shy away from the darker truths about the sacrifices and suffering many suffragists had to endure in the fight for women's right to vote.

-To mark the anniversary of the Night of Terror, A Mighty Girl is telling its story, so that people who were unaware of this ugly part of women's rights history can see just one example of what activists had to sacrifice during the decades-long fight for women's right to vote.
+To mark the recent 100th anniversary of the Night of Terror, A Mighty Girl is telling its story, so that people who were unaware of this ugly part of women's rights history can see just one example of what activists had to sacrifice during the decades-long fight for women's right to vote.
 While it is a painful story to tell and to hear, it is crucial that we remember — so that we use our right to vote well, and so that we never allow ourselves to lose ground for which so many women fought so hard.

 In the early 1900s, the Women's Suffrage Movement was at a crossroads.
 Decades had passed since the Seneca Falls Convention in 1848, at which the Declaration of Sentiments, drafted by early suffragist leader Elizabeth Cady Stanton, was signed by attendees, declaring that the "inalienable right to the elective franchise" was one of the key rights being denied to women.
 Many activists felt that the movement had stalled and the suffragists were increasingly split between those who wanted to work incrementally, securing support for women's suffrage state by state, and others who believed that a constitutional amendment granting women's suffrage was the only way to push the cause forward.